Jaganpro/My-Tango-Journal/README.md

 # My-Tango-Journal

 I have been a multi-disciplinary dancer for many years now.
-I started my dancing journey in 2012 with the first lesson on how to do basic salsa steps.
-My curiosity with dance have helped me grow personally and professionally and it has many positive effects in my life.
+I started my dancing journey in 2012 with my first lesson on some basic salsa steps.
 I do Salsa, Bachata, Meringue, Waltz, East and West coast swing.
-Last year, i stumbled upon Tango and i instantly got attracted towards this art due to its complexity, precition and technique required for its execution.
+Last year, i stumbled upon Tango and i instantly got attracted towards this dance due to its complexity, precition and technique required for its execution.

 Tango takes many years to become an advanced beginner or intermediate dancer.
 It has strict rules on what to do and not to do in Milongas.
 Many of them spend their lifetime perfecting tango.

-This repository documents tnaog techniques i have learnt from many instructurs around US as a travel consultant.
+This repository documents all tango techniques i have learnt over the course of last few years.

 ### Understanding Tango

-(1) First we must have a very good understanding of what we want, (2) then have the ability to communicate that with your partner and (3) then give them time to execute the movements.
+(1) First, as a leader, we must have a very good understanding of what we want, (2) then have the ability to communicate the lead with your partner and (3) then give them time to execute the movements.

 ### Basic Concepts: Posture, Embrace and Moving Together